-I'm a bit of an expert on the subject because all my work experience (after high school summer jobs) was based on my hobbies.
+I’m a bit of an expert on this subject because all my work experience (except high school summer jobs) was based on my hobbies.
 I never trained to become a creative professional, it just happened that I was offered opportunities to make a living with my hobbies because people saw what I was doing for fun and offered me money to do it!
-Isn't it amazing when that happens?
+Isn’t it amazing when that happens?

 Well, I’ve learned that it isn’t just sunshine and roses, and it doesn’t work for all people and all kinds of hobbies.

 If you discover your hobby is a true calling, then you’ll probably want to be able to spend as much time doing it, so turning it into a career is a logical next step.
 But you have to carefully consider what you’re signing up for before you jump in.

 Before I get to the tips, I want to tell you a story about a friend of mine.
 It’s a bit long, but it has a point, I promise.

 Meet my friend, the backgammon player

 He hasn’t given me permission to share this story on my blog, so he’ll stay unnamed.
 My friend has been actively playing backgammon for 5 or 6 years.
 In the last few years he was thinking about the possibility of going professional.

 For those of you unaware about this sport, you actually can be a professional backgammon player because there are many tournaments across the world with fine monetary prizes (sort of like poker, but with a wooden board and dice).
 You just have to practice a lot.

 In March this year I started a local Failure Club pod (if you don’t know what it is, check out the official Failure Club FAQ).
 In short, Failure Club is a support group of people, each of whom has a very ambitious goal to meet within one year.